NapthaAI/docs/docs/NapthaStorage/3-ipfs.md

 ## Download a File

-Retrieve files from IPFS using their unique content hash.
+Retrieve files from IPFS using their unique hash.

 **Via CLI:**